Juanita Stein: Early life and education

+Music career

 Waikiki (1999–2003)

 Juanita Stein wrote and played music while at university, mainly "[a] kind of folk music, in duets and trios."
 Then "at one point I really wanted to stop playing other people's music" so, after a brief stint in a group called Dirty Boots, in 1999 she and Joel Stein formed Waikiki, the name chosen by picking a random word out of an encyclopedia.
 She said, "We’d been playing in different formats for a while, and that was when I felt like it was possible for me to play music with a bunch of people.
 He's a brilliant guitarist.
 I feel very lucky to work with him all the time."

 They then advertised for a drummer to join them.
 Their advertisement read: "Original band looking for drummer.
 Our influences are Mazzy Star, Radiohead and the Beatles."
 Glenn Moule joined the siblings to record and release a five-track EP Presents in 2000.
 Juanita Stein used the pseudonym Kikisun on the EP, on which she sang lead vocals and played bass.

 The trio were later joined by second guitarist Jimmy (or Jimmeh) Brandon and released an album, I'm Already Home, in 2002.
 Brandon left the band in 2003 and was replaced by bass player Brendan Picchio, at which time Juanita Stein moved to playing rhythm guitar.

-Howling Bells (2004–present)
+Howling Bells (2004–2017)

 In early 2004, Waikiki disbanded, the group members moved to London and re-formed as Howling Bells, who have released four albums: Howling Bells in 2006, Radio Wars in 2009, The Loudest Engine in 2011 and Heartstrings in 2014.
 Juanita Stein said the change of name and relocation was part of a natural musical progression: "Waikiki is almost part of my childhood.
 I was 16 when I wrote some of the songs.
 It was time to move on."
 She added; "At some point you kind of leave school, if that makes sense.
 I felt like I’d grown up a little bit.
 The music I was listening to and the music I was writing behind closed doors was so vastly different from [what] I was singing at the time and I just felt like it was to time to take a bit of a risk and make something different.".

 When asked if she now considers London as ‘home’, she replied; "Sydney is our sentimental home — it's where we grew up, had our first kiss, first cigarette, first band.
 However, London feels like our musical birthplace.
 It inspires art in a way no other city has."
 She enjoys her returns to Australia: "It's really good.
 It's really nice and warm and comforting.
 You know, to come back to a place and it's sunny and it's friendly and your friends and family are all there – it's a really nice combination."